-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The Sub-Fund integrates the information on environmental, social and governance factors for its investments based on the Management Company's ESG Integration approach.
+The Sub-Fund integrates the information on environmental, social and governance factors for its investments.
 The first step towards ESG integration is to identify material ESG risk and opportunities.
-Secondly, the material ESG risks and opportunities are assessed and expressed via a number of ESG ratings.
+Secondly, the material ESG risks and opportunities are assessed and

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. expressed via a number of ESG ratings.
 The final step of ESG Integration involves incorporating this ESG analysis into investment screening and security selection of issuers.